witheve/docs/drafts/handbook/names.md

 # Name Selector

-The name selector is a shortcut for the `name` attribute
+The name selector is a shortcut for the `name` attribute on records

 ## Syntax